Architecture is the

 Research

 With a background in carpentry, business administration, and architecture, I approach urban research through a cross-disciplinary lens.
-My work is rooted in years of practical experience where I have explored how urban transformation can emerge from civic initiative, spatial experimentation, and public engagement.
-I investigate how people, places, and practices interact in arenas of urban future-making and how experimental, co-productive formats can inform new modes of governance and participation.
 Rather than treating theory and practice as separate realms, my research builds on situated knowledge and seeks to translate between action and reflection, site and discourse.

 Arenas of Urban Future-Making.